kawa-analytics/kawa-docker-install/README.md

   <img  src="readme-assets/script-runner.png" alt="Script runner architecture">
 </p>

 ## 1. Prerequisites

 ### 1.a General requirements

 We currently support Ubuntu Systems 20.04, 22.04 and 24.04 LTS.
-Compatibilty with other linux ditributions should work fine but was not tested.
+Compatibility with other linux distributions should work fine but was not tested.

 Here is what you will need: